Maserati GranTurismo new car review

 Summary

 'Others just travel' is the way Maserati likes to differentiate itself in this new era.
 Yes you can go as fast, charge as quickly or enjoy as much luxury in a comparably priced GT sports car rival.
-But a journey in a Maserati is more of an event.
+But a journey in a Maserati is supposed to be more of an event.
 And ownership of one a unique automotive aspiration.
 We can see why you might feel that way about using and acquiring this second generation GranTurismo.

 + More